-- Disk space cannot be expanded when operating ISM-VA.
+- Disk capacity cannot be expanded when operating ISM-VA.
 Therefore, low disk space during operation affects the operation of log collection for Log Management as well as of repositories and backups.
 Consequently, it is important to estimate the disk capacity beforehand to make sure sufficient space is available.

-Create a virtual disk that has the estimated capacity and allocate it to ISM-VA.
+Create a virtual disk that has the required disk space estimated and allocate it to ISM-VA.

-For creating a virtual disk and allocating it to a system area, refer to "3.7.1 Allocation of Virtual Disks to Entire ISM-VA."
+For creating a virtual disk and allocating it to a system area, refer to "3.7.1 Allocation of Virtual Disks to ISM-VA."